harelba/q/mkdocs/docs/index.md

 <Ctrl-D>

 # Let's run q on it with -A, to see the detected structure of the file. `-d ,` sets the delimiter to a comma
-$ q -d , "select * from some-data-without-header.csv
+$ q -d , "select * from some-data-without-header.csv" -A
 Table: /Users/harelben-attia/dev/harelba/q/some-data-without-header.csv
   Sources:
     source_type: file source: /Users/harelben-attia/dev/harelba/q/some-data-without-header.csv